-Following the lead of the World Health Organization (WHO), CDP will be “removing the distinction between endemic and non-endemic countries, reporting on countries together where possible, to reflect the unified response that is needed,” except in reference to historical information.
+Following the lead of the World Health Organization (WHO), CDP “remove[d] the distinction between endemic and non-endemic countries, and report[ed] on countries together where possible, to reflect the unified response that is needed,” except in reference to historical information.

-For several months, cases of monkeypox have been climbing globally.
-When CDP first started tracking it on May 23, 2022, there were less than 100 cases confirmed in several non-endemic countries.
+Beginning in May 2022, cases of mpox (formerly monkeypox) were reported in areas around the world where it was not traditionally seen.
+When CDP first began tracking it on May 23, 2022, there were less than 100 cases confirmed in several non-endemic countries.
 The U.S. had only one confirmed case and two suspected cases.

 According to TIME Magazine: “Monkeypox was first identified in the 1950s.
 Prior to the current outbreak, it was endemic to parts of western and central Africa, with cases often linked to exposure to infected animals.
 The current outbreak is unusual in its scale, global reach, and spread from person to person.
 Experts are still trying to figure out why that is, but possible explanations include viral mutations, declining use of the smallpox vaccine, and shifts in human behavior.”
 The first human case appeared in the 1970s.

-The 2022 outbreak has been traced to several mid-spring gatherings (mostly circuit parties and raves) for men within the LGBTQIA+ community in Europe.
-These were followed by Pride celebrations across the world, and the June/July surges are attributed to those events.
+The 2022 outbreak was traced to several mid-spring gatherings (mostly circuit parties and raves) for men within the LGBTQIA+ community in Europe.
+These were followed by Pride celebrations across the world, and the June/July surges were attributed to those events.
+Similarly, the relatively quick subsidence of cases was also traced to actions from the LGBTQIA+ community.

 (Photo: Monkeypox vaccination site in Toronto, Canada.
 Photo credit: TJ Cutland)

-Monkeypox is part of the orthopoxvirus genus.
+Mpox is part of the orthopoxvirus genus.
 While similar to smallpox, it is usually less severe but can cause rashes, fever, headaches, muscle and backaches and swollen lymph nodes.
-Unlike the Congo Basin strain, which has a 10% fatality rate, the West Africa strain that is spreading now has a 1% fatality rate.
-There have been 11 deaths in 2022: one in the Southeast Asia region, two each in the European region and region of the Americas, and six in the African region.
+Unlike the Congo Basin strain, which has a 10% fatality rate, the West Africa strain that spread in 2022 had a 1% fatality rate.
+There were 65 deaths in 2022 (as of Dec.
+16).

 However, according to the Centers for Disease Control and Prevention (CDC), “people with weakened immune systems, children under 8 years of age, people with a history of eczema, and people who are pregnant or breastfeeding may be more likely to get seriously ill or die.
 Although the West African type is rarely fatal, symptoms can be extremely painful, and people might have permanent scarring resulting from the rash.”

-- According to WHO, “This is the first time that cases and sustained chains of transmission have been reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”
+- According to WHO, “This [was] the first time that cases and sustained chains of transmission [were] reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”

-- With the exception of those regions, the majority of cases (98.3%) are occurring among men who have sex with men, including gay and bisexual men.
+- With the exception of those regions, the majority of cases (86.2%) occurred among men who have sex with men, including gay and bisexual men.

-- Overall, the severity is quite low.
-While extremely painful, most cases are being managed without the need for hospitalization and only five deaths have been reported.
+- Overall, the severity of mpox is quite low.
+While extremely painful, most cases were managed without hospitalization and only 65 deaths were reported up to Dec.
+16.

-- Anyone can catch monkeypox, although the majority of cases currently have been linked to sexual transmission.
+- Anyone can catch mpox, although the majority of cases in the 2022 outbreak were linked to sexual transmission.

 By the numbers